 MS. FERTIG: Okay.
-Mr. Mayersohn, and I'm keeping track of these, and maybe not doing a great job, I was going to suggest one motion at the end, but we can do them finding by finding if you want to.
-What's the preference?
-Do you want to go ahead and make a motion on that?
+Mr. Mayersohn, and I'm keeping track of these, and maybe not doing a great job, I was going to suggest one motion at the end, but we can do them finding by finding if person is what I think.